 Every year, thousands of people are taken to the emergency room after accidents involving swimming pools or spas.
 The majority of the injured are under 19 years of age.

 When buying or selling a home, consider having the pool and its systems inspected.
-An inspector will look at the condition of the pool, functionality and safety of various components and provide you with a written report outlining significant findings.
+An inspector will look at the condition of the pool, functionality and safety of various components and will provide you with a written report outlining significant findings.

 The inspection will include an assessment of the pool construction, the walking surface, access doors and fences and recirculation equipment.
-The inspector will describe the pool and all its components, including the electrical and plumbing system, the pump and filter and the heater if present.
+The inspector will describe the pool and all of its components, including the electrical and plumbing system, the pump and filter, and the heater if present.
 The condition of each component will be assessed.

-To protect yourself and your family when using a pool or spa, the Consumer Product Safety Commission recommends taking the following precautions:
+To protect yourself and your family when using a pool or spa, the Consumer Product Safety Commission (CPSC) recommends taking the following precautions:

 - Make sure the pool meets local ordinances, codes and safety requirements.

-- Use non-slip materials on the deck, diving board and ladders.
+- Use nonslip materials on the deck, diving board and ladders.